mroter93/TeamsHider/README.md

 ![image](https://github.com/mroter93/TeamsHider/assets/156033398/c48bfded-5293-4101-9deb-e02aca1d3738)

-Enter the title of the scren sharing bar into TopBarWindowName (it is enough to enter "Sharing control bar" instead of the full name).
+Enter the title of the scren sharing bar into TopBarWindowName (only enter for example "Sharing control bar" and leave out " | Microsoft Teams").
 After setting the name change "GetWindows" back to false and restart TeamsHider or otherwise the tool wont do anything.

 ## Tray